opnfv/qtip/docs/testing/user/configguide/configuration.rst

 Hardware configuration
 ----------------------

-QTIP does not have specific hardware requriements, and it can runs over any OPNFV installer.
+QTIP does not have specific hardware requirements, and it can runs over any OPNFV installer.